INS Kolkata

 INS Kolkata is the lead ship of the Kolkata-class stealth guided-missile destroyers of the Indian Navy.
-She was constructed at Mazagon Dock Limited (MDL), and was handed over to the navy on 10 July 2014 after completing her sea trials.
+Named after the Indian city of Kolkata (formerly Calcutta), she was constructed at Mazagon Dock Limited (MDL) and was handed over to the navy on 10 July 2014 after completing her sea trials.
 The ship was officially commissioned by Prime Minister Narendra Modi in a ceremony held on 16 August 2014.

 Construction

 The keel of Kolkata was laid down in September 2003 and she was launched on 30 March 2006.
 Her commissioning was originally planned for 2010, but this was delayed to 16 August 2014 as a result of a series of project delays.
 During her construction at MDL, she was given the designation Yard-701.

 Sea trials

 The commissioning of Kolkata was delayed from 2010 to 2014 due to delays in her construction and technical problems which were found during her sea trials.
-The issue detected was generation of additional noise, which occurred when the engine, gear box and the shaft were operated together, but which worked issue-free when run independently.
+The issue detected was the generation of additional noise, which occurred when the engine, gearbox and shaft were operated together, but which worked issue-free when run independently.
 The issues were fixed and the sea trials were completed by February 2014, when the ship returned to MDL to undergo minor work before delivery.